What is a planetary nebula?

 The central star (at the origin of the nebula) has a visible magnitude of 13,5, what makes it with difficulty observable for an amateur astronomer.
 It is a dwarf white with very warm blue color (85 000K).
 It is accompanied with another stud, even weaker (magnitude 17).

 Helix Nebula or NGC 7293

 The brilliant red circle situated in the center is the light of a disk of dust surrounding the white dwarfish star.
-All the internal planets of the system were carbonized or vaporized whereas the volume of the dying star increased.

 Image: The Helix nebula or NGC 7293 seen by the spatial telescope Spitzer

 Cat's Eye Nebula or NGC 6543